bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 Vivek: 01:24:44

-buying coffees on lightning like with privacy or whatever...
+Buying coffees on lightning like with privacy or whatever...

 Tony: 01:24:49

-Yeah, I mean, I mean just a normal so normal invoice would would work there.
+Yeah, so normal invoice would work there.
-I mean,

-Dusty Damon: 01:24:54

-yes

 Tony: 01:24:55

-Yeah, I don't think people key send for actual payments.
+Yeah, I don't think people keysend for actual payments.
 I think that's mostly for donations as the selling point.
 Like, you know, value for value stuff.
-Not even Nostra uses a key send based approach.
+Not even Nostr uses a keysend based approach.
-Yeah.
-I haven't thought I haven't thought about key send in a while, to be honest.
+I haven't thought about keysend in a while, to be honest.

 Dusty Damon: 01:25:12